Nate Parker: Early life

 Parker was born in Norfolk, Virginia, to Carolyn Whitfield, a 17-year-old single mother.
-Although Parker's mother did not marry his biological father, Parker had a relationship with his father until his father died from cancer when Parker was 11.
-Parker's mother's first husband gave Parker his surname.
-After a divorce, Parker's mother then married her second husband, Walter Whitford, who was in the United States Air Force and was stationed in Bath, Maine.
+Although she did not marry his biological father, Parker had a relationship with his father until the man died from cancer when Parker was 11.
+Carolyn married after the birth of her son, and her husband gave Parker his surname.
+The couple divorced.

+Carolyn married again, to Walter Whitford, who was in the United States Air Force and was stationed in Bath, Maine.
 Parker has four younger sisters.